Niranjan-GopaL/dotfiles/DevLogs/WinTerm_PowerShell_NvChad.md

 # Things I want in VIM
 - MULTI-CURSOR
 - How to change multiple instances of the word SIMULTANEOUSLY
+- Absolutely loved NvChad
+> It helps you when you are typing in commands ; just writing vim commands

 # Windows Terminal